Shimon Bejarano: Biography

 Born in Plovdiv in Bulgaria, Bejarano was educated at the Fraunfeld gymnasium in Switzerland before studying economics at the University of Milan.
-He made aliyah to Mandatory Palestine in 1936.
+He emigrated to Mandatory Palestine in 1936.
 Together with his three brothers he established the Bejarno Bros cigarette factory and Assis Citrus juices and canned fruit plant.
 A member of Bank Leumi's Board of directors, he was also a member of the advisory board of the Bank of Israel.

 Bejarano was a member of the General Zionists and was elected to the Knesset after being placed eighth on the party's list for the 1951 elections.
 He was re-elected in 1955, but did not stand for re-election in the 1959 elections following the early death of his brothers Joseph and Moshe.

 He died in 1971 at the age of 61.